smbutterfield/ibmt17-18/_11-further-part-writing/b2-ex-voiceleading1stand3rdinv.md

 w:C:I V6 I I V6/5 I I V4/3 I6{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

-**Assuming that the progression follows the circle-of-fifths, what does the a first- or third-inversion chord require of the following chord's inversion?**
+**Assuming that the progression follows the circle-of-fifths, what inversion must a chord be that follows a first-inversion chord?
+Following a third-inversion?**

 ## Function over form (Part 2)